21 Simple Laundry Hacks to Make Life Easier

 Many of us want to hurry things up and don’t take the time to sort our clothes into like colors.
 This can make clothes dingy.

-BUT there is a solution for this.
+BUT there is a solution to this.
 Shout Color Catchers.

 These allow you to wash all of your clothes together and not worry about turning things red or making your bright clothes dull.